 The formulation of the problem is the core of every research process, and the clearer the problem and the primary question of the project is formulated, the clearer and more concrete the purpose of the project in question becomes.
 Once you have formulated a concrete research question, you can also determine the data that need to be collected in order to answer the question.

-Your formulation of the research question forms the basis for the research plan that is needed for the application to the Ethical Review Agency.
+Your formulation of the research question forms the basis for the research plan that is needed for the application to the Ethical Review Authority.

 Specific rules for medicines or medical devices